 How to Teach the Alphabet?

-How to Teach the Alphabet Effectively in Kindergarten
+How to Effectively Teach the Alphabet in Kindergarten?

 Then, as the school year progresses, you still want to teach the alphabet, but the kids are getting tired of the same old songs, so we sing it backwards!
 (They did it, and you can too!)